 Even when prescribing oxycodone, doctors advise those with certain conditions to report them as it may be dangerous to take the medication.
 Some of these conditions include asthma, breathing disorders, kidney or liver disease, brain tumor or head injury history, gallbladder disease, low blood pressure, mental illness, alcohol addiction, among others.
 For nursing mothers breast milk may be contaminated with the drug, thus harming the nursing baby.
 Older patients experience more dangerous effects from taking the medication than younger adults do.

-For help to detox from the drug and know if you are at risk even when taking the medication for medical purposes contact Florida House Experience.
+For help to detox from the drug and know if you are at risk even when taking the medication for medical purposes contact FHE Health.